My Quiet Kitchen

 Serving Suggestions

-Serve with your favorite rice, or double the sauce and serve with noodles.
+Serve with rice, or double the amount of sauce and serve over noodles.

 Garnish with plenty of green onion and sesame seeds.
 For those who crave more spice, red pepper flakes and chili garlic sauce may be served on the side.